-This is the best ever sweet potato brownies clean eating recipe.
+This is the best ever sweet potato brownies recipe.
 The sweet potatoes add just a little sweetness and make them nice and moist too and you can't even tell you're eating a healthier brownie than normal.

 My children LOVE sweets, especially my oldest.
 She loves learning to make new recipes and to share with other people.
 It is one of her favorite ways to show love to others.

 She will keep eating and eating sugary treats until you take it away from her. 🙂 (I think some of us can definitely relate to this).
-So, for the sake of my daughter and everyone she shares her treats with, I developed this sweet potato brownies clean eating recipe.
+So, for the sake of my daughter and everyone she shares her treats with, I developed this spelt brownies recipe.

 This way you get at least one serving of veggies for the day!
 Sometimes as parents it can be tricky to convince our children why it is important to eat our veggies and fruits and to avoid sugar.